 What I Like About The 240

 - The power of this small chainsaw is great, and something that really appeals to me.
 The combination of power and size make it absolutely amazing for backyards.

-- I really liked how it was light enough for both man and women, having a saw both can use is a great quality.
-Also means neither are stuck waiting for the other to do the job.
+- I really liked how it was light enough for both men and women, having a saw both can use is a great quality.
+It also means neither is stuck waiting for the other to do the job.

 - The vibration dampening is a nice feature that makes using the saw for longer periods much less of a hassle.
 Any quality of life improvement is a big plus in my eyes.

 - While it doesn’t make the biggest difference I did appreciate the x-torque engine using less gas.

 I originally wasn’t a big fan of battery chainsaws, but over the years my opinion on them has changed dramatically.
 Especially since the introduction of lithium ion.

 That trend continues with this Black+Decker chainsaw, it’s a very reliable cordless chainsaw.
 It is powered by a 40V lithium ion battery which has a longer lifespan than your average batteries.
 I did find that they did take a long time to charge, close to 5 hours.
 This is a pretty big negative to a lot of people, but I don’t mind it for this saw.
 Since you won’t be using it daily.